If you love creating handmade goods and want to sell them online, you've probably heard of Etsy.

 This can be frustrating if you want to grow your business over time.

-While platforms like Shopify or Wix have hundreds of apps to choose from that can save you either time or help you make more sales, Etsy simply doesn’t have that!
+While platforms like Shopify or Wix have hundreds of apps like top review apps to choose from that can save you either time or help you make more sales, Etsy simply doesn’t have that!

 The lack of apps on the Etsy platform stops you from automating your business, which can help you scale faster.